 When users abandon a conversation, the next time they visit, be sure to pick up where the conversation stopped.
 Nonetheless, marketers need to pay attention to the expiration time of conversations.
 After all, a user will not want to pick up a conversation they abandoned more than two weeks ago.

-Allow users to provide their reviews and concerns.
+Let users provide reviews and concerns.
 It can be done by using a star rating field, thumbs up and down buttons, or “this answer is unsatisfactory.”
 Providing feedback makes customers feel better and helps identify instances when human intervention is needed.
 Also, it enables businesses to take corrective actions, and thus, guide conversations more effectively.

 There are many reasons why users may want to quit a chat, so provide an easy way to do that.
-Make sure the button is visible and subscribers may leave the chat any time.
-CNN explains tells users that they may live chat by writing “stop”.
+Make sure the button is visible, and subscribers may leave the chat any time.
+CNN tells users that may leave the chat by writing “stop” at any time.